 “You are thinking we could hide from the pings if we are close enough to the bottom?”
 Hemi asked.

 Percy nodded.
 “Yeah.
-With all the fucking pinging they are going to find us under the cargo ship any second now.
+With all the fucking pinging, they are going to find us under the cargo ship any second now.
 Putting ourselves just off the bottom is the only other way I can think of that will let us hide from them.”

 “I have heard that some of the sonar rigs Authorities are using now are good enough to pick out a boat on the bottom,” said Hemi somewhat doubtfully.